 Formerly the fourth largest city in Roman Britain, Wroxeter traditionally marks the end of this historic route.
 And never is the Romano-British era easier to imagine than when exploring Wroxeter Roman City, where visitors can walk through the remains of a Roman bathhouse and experience a reconstructed town house from 2,000 years ago.

-A spur route of Watling Street continued to the walled city of Chester, where visitors can dream of retracing Roman footsteps under the Eastgate and Eastgate Clock, which stands on the original entrance to what was the Roman fortress of Deva Victrix.
-Other unmissable historic places to plan into a Roman-themed itinerary include the family-friendly Dewa Roman Experience, Chester Cathedral and the largest Roman amphitheatre in Britain.
+A branch of Watling Street continued to the walled city of Chester, where visitors can dream of retracing Roman footsteps under the Eastgate and Eastgate Clock, which stands on the original entrance to what was the Roman fortress of Deva Victrix.
+Other unmissable historic places to plan into a Roman-themed itinerary include the family-friendly Dewa Roman Experience, due to reopen in September 2021 after a refurbishment, as well as Chester Cathedral and the largest Roman amphitheatre in Britain.